Screening for Sparse Online Learning: Screening for online algorithms

 Observe that the primal and dual objective functions are expectations.
-We now discuss their online ergodic estimations over the sampled data generated.
-For each iteration step $t\in \NN$, let $\mu_t\in (0,1)$.
-Given a primal variable $\beta\in\RR^n$ and a dual variable $\zeta\in \RR^t$, define the online primal objective
+We now discuss their online ergodic estimations over the sampled data.
+At time step $t\in\NN$, given a primal variable $\beta\in\RR^n$, define the online primal objective